Dicky Eklund: Boxing career

+Life after boxing

-After Eklund's fighting career ended, he became the trainer of his half-brother, noted former boxer Micky Ward.
+After Eklund's fighting career ended, he became the trainer of his half-brother, noted former boxer Micky Ward who has credited Eklund as an inspiration for starting his career.
 Eklund was Ward's full-time trainer for 26 fights, from Ward's professional debut in 1985 until his first retirement in 1991.
-Three of Ward's post-retirement fights were voted fight of the year by The Ring.
+After Eklund was released from prison in the mid 90s, he helped convince Ward to come out of retirement and began to train him again.
+Three of Ward's post-retirement fights were voted fight of the year by The Ring, and he captured the WBU title in 2000.
 Eklund served as Ward's trainer until his second retirement, after his third fight with Arturo Gatti on June 7, 2003.
 Ward's biography, written by Bob Halloran and titled Irish Thunder: The Hard Life and Times of Micky Ward, discusses much of Eklund's life and career.
+Eklund alongside Ward would also help train their nephew Sean Eklund, who also went on to become a professional boxer.

+On April 1 2011 Eklund along with Ward were special guest on the Scott Van pelt show talking about their careers.
+That same night they also made a special appearance's on ESPN's Friday Night Fights as special guests giving a live studio analysis as well as a special interview.

-Eklund now works as a personal trainer and boxing coach in New England.
-He also travels the United States with Micky Ward, giving motivational speeches to college students.
+Eklund now works as a personal trainer and boxing coach in New England, helping train boxers at Ward's boxing gym in Westford.
+He would also travel the United States with Micky Ward, giving motivational speeches to college students.
+The two would even do a three-day tour of the UK in 2012, telling their stories with all the proceeds going to charity.